nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect : How `delete` may be executed**

 * **Alternative 1 (current choice)** : User can delete either a client or a product at a time
-    * Pros : Allows the user to focus on deleting a particular client or product
+    * Pros : Focus on deleting a particular client or product
     * Cons : Unable to delete multiple clients or products at the same time
 * **Alternative 2** : User can delete multiple clients or products
-    * Pros : Saves time if the user wish to delete multiple clients or products at the same time
+    * Pros : Deletion of multiple clients or products at the same time
     * Cons : More complex code which would lead to higher amount of error

 ### Find Client/Product Feature

-This feature allows the users to find a `Client` or `Product` based on their `name`.
+This feature finds a `Client` or `Product` based on their `name`.

-The user input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
+Input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
 First, `LogicManager` will call `AddressBookParser`, which will pass the inputs to `FindClientCommandParser`, parsing the inputs and returning a `FindClientCommand`.
 The command will then be executed in `LogicManager`, returning a `CommandResult`.The `CommandResult` will finally be returned to `MainWindow`, which will